×

 “Aaron has no flaws,” Ferentz said in an exclusive interview with The Messenger.
 “He is a tremendous person with high character.
 He comes from a great family.”

-“As impressive as he was coming in, he was unique and impressed me of how hard it is for a lineman to go through an adjustment period,” Ferentz said.
-“But he was mature and was able to step in right out of high school and handled it very well.”
+“As impressive as he was coming in, he was unique and impressed me given how hard it is for a lineman to go through (that typical) adjustment period,” Ferentz said.
+“But Aaron was mature and was able to step in right out of high school.
+He handled it very well.”

-Not only was Graves able to shine on the football field, he held a 4.0 GPA and already had a two-year degree from Iowa Central Community College.
+Not only was Graves able to shine on the football field, but he held a 4.0 GPA and already had a two-year degree from Iowa Central Community College heading to Iowa City.

-He has had an honored career for the Hawkeyes, accumulating 120 tackles in his career as well as being named to the AP All-Big Ten second team this season.
+Graves has had an honored career both on and off the field for the Hawkeyes, accumulating 120 tackles while being named to the AP All-Big Ten second team this season.

 Ferentz believes Graves’ success is due to his ability to acclimate to his surroundings.